andrewdavidmackenzie/flow/guide/src/introduction/non_inspirations.md

 But I decided to deliberately ignore them as I worked out my first thoughts, did the initial implementation and got some simple examples up and running!

-Later, I looped back and read some papers, and confirmed most of my suspicions.
+Later, I looped back and read some papers, and confirmed most of my conjectures.

-I got a bit bored with the algebra approach to it (and related papers) though and didn't read too much more or learn too much more.
+I got a bit bored with the algebra approach to it (and related papers) though and didn't read or learn too much.

-One Hoare paper referes more to a practical implementation, and does hit on a number of the very subjects I was struggling with, such as the buffering (or not) of data on "data flows" between functions (or processes in his terms).
+One Hoare paper refers more to a practical implementation, and does hit on a number of the very subjects I was struggling with, such as the buffering (or not) of data on "data flows" between functions (or processes in his terms).